 - Extras: Thinly sliced mango and red pepper flakes

-Not a fan of one of the ingredients listed above?
+Not a fan of one of the ingredients in these chicken vietnamese spring rolls?
 No problem!
-Below are all delicious ingredients you can substitute.
-Experiment with different flavor combinations and add what you love to your rolls!
+Below are all delicious ingredients you can substitute instead.
+Experiment with different flavor combinations and add what you love to your fresh spring chicken rolls!

 - Vegetables: Avocado, alfalfa sprouts, bell peppers, radishes, edamame beans, beetroot or sugar snap peas.
 Tip: Make sure you thinly slice (julienne) any long vegetables first!